Autonomous vehicle startup AutoX lands driverless testing permit in California – TechCrunch

 While AutoX has been operating robotaxi pilots in California and China, the company has said its real aim is to license its technology to companies that want to operate robotaxi fleets of their own.
 It has been particularly active in China, although this driverless permit hints that the company might be ramping up its activity in the U.S. as well.

-AutoX opened in April an 80,000-square-foot Shanghai Robotaxi Operations Center, following a 2019 agreement with municipal authorities to deploy 100 autonomous vehicles in the Jiading District.
+AutoX opened an 80,000-square-foot Shanghai Robotaxi Operations Center in April, following a 2019 agreement with municipal authorities to deploy 100 autonomous vehicles in the Jiading District.
 The vehicles in the fleet were assembled at a factory about 93 miles outside of Shanghai.

 The company has been operating a fleet of robotaxis in Shenzhen through a pilot program launched in 2019 with BYD.
 In January, AutoX partnered with Fiat Chrysler to roll out a fleet of robotaxis for China and other countries in Asia.